polymorphicengine/zwirn/README.md

 # 🧶🧵🧶 zwirn 🧶🧵🧶

-zwirn is a live coding language for playing with nested functions of time which contain both continuous and discrete information (values and triggers)
+zwirn is a live coding language for playing with nested functions of time.

-# inspiration
+# Inspiration

 zwirn is an experiment in making the pattern language [TidalCycles](https://tidalcycles.org/) into a small functional language of it's own. while zwirn's internals are quite different from Tidal's, zwirns design owes almost everything to tidals design by [Alex McLean](https://slab.org/).